oVirt/ovirt-site/source/feature/sr-iov.html.md

         -   the vnic profile should be marked as 'passthrough'
     -   the compatibility version of the cluster should be 3.6 or more.

-##### hot plug nic
+##### hot plug passthrough nic

 *   <b>plugging</b>
-    -   hot plug of passthough vNic is possible if there is an available VF.
+    -   is possible if there is an available VF.
-    -   the engine should call HotPlugHostDev.
+    -   the command should update the hostdev table the vf is free.
 *   <b>unplugging</b>

-    -   if the vNic is passthrough the VF will be released (and free for use).
+      ** the VF will be released (and free for use).

-    -   the engine should call HotUnplugHostDev.
+*   -   the command should update the hostdev table the vf is free.

 ##### HostNicVfsConfig